tractatus/tractatus.github.io/docs/sbl.md

 - Ligation on forward end fails with bright nuclear signal.
 - Ligation of reverse end works.

 What happened here?
+<object data="/assets/img/splinted_ligation.svg" type="image/svg+xml" id="splinted_ligation" width="100%" height="100%"></object>

 The explanation is fairly straightforward and simple.

-The polymerase used to amplify the circular cDNA into amplicons will also act on any remaining gDNA and because phi29 has such good strand displacement it will displace strands of gDNA.
+The polymerase used to amplify the circular cDNA into amplicons, phi29 DNA polymerase, will also act on any remaining gDNA and because phi29 has such good strand displacement it will displace strands of gDNA.

 The displaced strands will have directionality so they will be displaced primarly at the 5'end where they also will have free 5'phos group for T4 DNA ligase to act on.
 What can then happen is that the free 5'phos end will be splinted by two probes and T4 DNA ligase will irreversibly ligate the fluorescent probe onto the gDNA with no base specificity and because Endo V needs double-stranded substrate it will be impossible to cleave away the probe.

 This will mainly happen at the forward end reads and not the reverse end.
 In highly hydrolysed samples one will also see it on the reverse end.

+It is important to distinguish this nuclear background from that of a failed ligation. <br>In a failed ligation T4 DNA ligase will not ligate, most likely because of old T4 DNA ligase buffer (ATP freeze thaw sensitivity), this can happen when buffer is more than a year old in such cases you would see the probes getting soaked up in the nucleus but this more resembles traditional weak autofluorescence where in the case of splinted gDNA ligation on hydrolyzed gDNA the signal would be amazingly much brighter than anything else in the sample.

 <svg version="1.1" id="Layer_1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" x="0px" y="0px"